nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 This event will be supplied to the `addEventCommand` to be executed.

 Since Managera employs a UniqueEventList, it should not have more than one Event with the same name.
-The `addressBook` is responsible for this, with the function `hasEvent` that returns if the given event already exists.
-If the event does not already exist, it will be successfully added to the `addressBook` through the model.
+The `addressBook` will check if the given event already exists.
+If not, it will be successfully added to the `addressBook` through the model.

 #### Implementation Rationale

 As events may span a full day, we decided to implement time as an optional attribute of the Event.
 However, to accommodate this, Event is implemented with abstractions EventName, EventDate and EventTime.
-These abstractions are helpful in
+These abstractions are helpful in ensuring reliability of the program.

 ### \[Completed\] Remove Event feature